 The New Jersey Section Hall of Fame is a prestigious group of PGA Professionals that includes PGA Tour winners, multiple area Major champions, past presidents, and those who provide a service to the Section.
-Nominations are accepted for a nominee for any given year by June 15th.
-For 2020, nominations must be sent to the Hall of Fame Chairman, Kevin Maciorowski, via email at email@example.com
+Nomimation Applications must be submitted by June 15th, 2021 to Kevin Maciorowski, Hall of Fame Chairman, email@example.com.
+Click HERE for the 2021 Hall of Fame Nomimination Form.

 1940 National Hall of Fame member and 1989 World Golf Hall of Fame inductee Jim Barnes was one of three Europeans to win three different major championships around the world.
 Barnes was a three-time Western Open winner and won the 1939 State Open, 1925 British Open, 1921 U.S. Open, and 1916 and 1919 National PGA Championship.